-To be honest, arriving in Bangkok was a little jarring after our last 6 weeks winding away slowly through Laos and northern Thailand.
+To be honest, arriving in Bangkok was a little jarring after our last six weeks winding our way slowly through Laos and northern Thailand.
 We hadn’t been in a big city since Ho Chi Minh, and it was more of a slap in the face than we were expecting.
 Bangkok is a busy, sprawling city and it definitely took us a couple of days to get our game faces back on and really get into it.
 Here’s our rundown on a week in the big smoke.

 The good, the bad, and the ugly:

 Malls – Our neighbourhood, Sukhumvit, was host to an amazing array of malls ranging from sleek upmarket set-ups housing all of the worlds best designers, to local malls selling knock-off iPhones and cosmetics.
 Some of the malls had aquariums, ice rinks, zoos and food courts with everything from terrible plastic looking meat skewers to Michelin-starred dumplings.
 Everything is air-conditioned, there are nice smells pumped through the air vents and an excellent selection of elevator music being played.
-I found the experience a bit more enjoyable than Singapore, where I always seem to walk into 1 mall only to emerge 5 hours later dazed and confused, and in a totally different neighbourhood from where I set off.
+I found the experience a bit more enjoyable than Singapore, where I always seem to walk into one mall only to emerge five hours later dazed and confused, and in a totally different neighbourhood from where I set off.
 You could burn some serious plastic on a shopping holiday in Bangkok.

 Siriraj Medical Museum – We decided to branch out a little bit and take a break from the standard tourist attractions, so took ourselves up to Siriraj Hopsital and the Siriraj Medical Museum.
 We knew what we were getting ourselves in for (this is not a family attraction!), but were still pretty gobsmacked when we walked into the first exhibition and were confronted with dozens of babies and fetuses floating in jars.
 Most of the babies had some form of birth defect (insides on the outside, issues with brain development) and there were also a couple of sets of Siamese twins.
 The next exhibit upped the ante even more with displays of incredibly graphic autopsy photos and then jars full of limbs and vital organs demonstrating crush injuries, stab wounds, gunshot wounds etc. But, of all the things we saw, the things that will haunt me the longest were the picture from the parasitic display of a person with intestinal worms pouring out of their bum like spaghetti, and the display case housing the preserved scrotum of the man inflicted with elephantiasis.
 You weren’t allowed to take photos in the Museum, otherwise you’d be looking at that scrotum right now.
 The Museum would certainly not be everybody’s cup of tea, but if you’ve got the stomach for it it’s a really interesting experience.

 Khao San Road – Khao San Road is a little road with a big reputation.
 It’s the infamous backpacker hub of Bangkok made particularly famous by the very chaotic and seedy opening scenes of the movie, The Beach.
-We were staying quite awhile away from the area, but took the obligatory trip in to see it in all of its glory.
-It’s been almost 10 years since I was last in Bangkok, but from what I could tell very little has changed on Khao San Road – there’s still plenty of cheap backpacker hostels and guesthouses, street carts serving up cheap and nasty Pad Thai, market stalls selling an array of tie dyed and elephant printed baggy pants and dozens of tourists wearing Singha and Full Moon Party singlets and looking a bit done in.
+We were staying quite far away from the area, but took the obligatory trip in to see it in all of its glory.
+It’s been almost ten years since I was last in Bangkok, but from what I could tell very little has changed on Khao San Road – there’s still plenty of cheap backpacker hostels and guesthouses, street carts serving up nasty Pad Thai, market stalls selling an array of tie dyed and elephant printed baggy pants and dozens of tourists wearing Singha and Full Moon Party singlets and looking a bit done in.
 It’s a little world all of its own, which is fun for an afternoon, but wouldn’t be my choice for any longer term stay in the city.

 Chatuchak Market – The original plan was to visit Chatuchak Market on my Birthday – the logic being that I’d need to leverage the “it’s my Birthday card” when Campbell started to lose the plot.
 Chatuchak is massive (35 acres to be precise) and I knew that Campbell would have limited tolerance for the sweaty heaving labyrinth that would greet us when we arrived.
 In the end, the weather meant we had to defer until Sunday.
 The market was just as I remembered – huge, confusing, but heaps of fun.
 You can find almost anything there.
 The only downside to the whole experience was stumbling across the exotic animal section, which I’d really been hoping to avoid.
 There is an element of fascination to the whole thing (you certainly can’t walk into Animates and see albino snakes and ant eaters), but I found it really upsetting to see puppies, kittens, rabbits and mice crammed into cages with no room to move, and tropical fish, snakes and turtles sitting in plastic bags in the baking hot sun.
 Once I’d escaped that section, I spent ages poring through the aisles of antiques, handicrafts and original artworks (Campbell had already left to get a haircut and escape the madness).
 Campbell’s parting shot of “before you buy anything just think about where you’re going to put it at home” managed to snuff out any major shopping ambitions (good one, killjoy!), but it was still a great morning of mooching about.